AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     Text of relevant information:";
     ```

-Finally, if the responses do not include any information on the bike products being asked, it's possible the call to OpenAI Service is not correct.
+Finally, if the responses do not include any information on the bike products being asked, it's possible the call to Azure OpenAI Service is not correct.
 In the **SemanticKernelService** locate the `GetRagCompletionAsync()` method to make sure that your code matches this sample.

     ```csharp
-    public async Task<(string completion, int tokens)> GetRagCompletionAsync(string sessionId, List<Message> contextWindow, string promptText, int productMaxResults)
+    public async Task<(string completion, int generationTokens, int completionTokens)> GetRagCompletionAsync(List<Message> contextWindow, string ragData)
     {
-        float[] promptVectors = await GetEmbeddingsAsync(promptText);
-        string productsString = await SearchProductsAsync(promptVectors, productMaxResults);
+        //Manage token consumption per request by trimming the amount of vector search data sent to the model ragData = TrimToTokenLimit(_maxRagTokens, ragData);

-        var skChatHistory = new ChatHistory();
+        //Add the system prompt and vector search data to the chat history var skChatHistory = new ChatHistory();
-        skChatHistory.AddSystemMessage(_systemPromptRetailAssistant + productsString);
+        //skChatHistory.AddSystemMessage(_systemPromptRetailAssistant + ragData);

+        //Manage token consumption by trimming the amount of chat history sent to the model
+        //Useful if the chat history is very large.
+It can also be summarized before sending to the model int currentTokens = 0;

         foreach (var message in contextWindow)
         {
+            //Add up to the max tokens allowed if ((currentTokens += message.PromptTokens + message.CompletionTokens) > _maxContextTokens) break;

             skChatHistory.AddUserMessage(message.Prompt);
             if (message.Completion != string.Empty)
                 skChatHistory.AddAssistantMessage(message.Completion);

         }

         PromptExecutionSettings settings = new()
         {
             ExtensionData = new Dictionary<string, object>()
             {
-                { "Temperature", 0.2 },
+                { "temperature", 0.2 },
-                { "TopP", 0.7 },
+                { "top_p", 0.7 },
-                { "MaxTokens", 1000  }
+                { "max_tokens", 1000  }  //TODO: This doesn't appear to do anything
             }
         };

         var result = await kernel.GetRequiredService<IChatCompletionService>().GetChatMessageContentAsync(skChatHistory, settings);

         ChatTokenUsage completionUsage = (ChatTokenUsage)result.Metadata!["Usage"]!;

         string completion = result.Items[0].ToString()!;

+        //Separate the amount of tokens used to process the completion vs. the tokens used on the returned text of the completion
+        //The completion text is fed into subsequent requests so want an accurate count of tokens for that text in case int generationTokens = completionUsage.TotalTokenCount - completionUsage.OutputTokenCount;
-        int tokens = completionUsage.TotalTokenCount;
+        int completionTokens = completionUsage.OutputTokenCount;

-        return (completion, tokens);
+        return (completion, generationTokens, completionTokens);
     }
     ```
 </details>